narvar/bigquery-optimization-queries/narvar/adhoc_analysis/dtpl6903_notification_history_bq_latency/EXECUTIVE_SUMMARY.md

 **Status:** 🔴 CRITICAL - Root cause identified, mitigation options ready
 **Impact:** Customer-facing notification history feature experiencing 8-minute delays

+> 📋 **Implementation Guide:** For detailed technical planning, capacity requirements, deployment steps, and risk analysis, see [`MESSAGING_CAPACITY_PLANNING.md`](MESSAGING_CAPACITY_PLANNING.md)

 ---

 ## Executive Summary (For Internal & External Communication)

 **Problem:** The Notification History feature, used by retailers including Lands' End to search notification details by order number, is experiencing significant delays of up to 8-9 minutes.
 Investigation confirms the queries themselves are well-optimized and execute in 1-2 seconds, but are waiting 8+ minutes for database processing capacity due to shared infrastructure saturation.
 This issue started November 13th and has escalated, with peak delays occurring during overnight and morning hours (midnight-9am PST).
 The delays are caused by competing batch data processing and analytics workloads monopolizing shared database resources, leaving insufficient capacity for customer-facing interactive features.

 **Solution:** We are implementing a dedicated database capacity solution specifically for the Notification History feature to guarantee immediate resource availability and sub-second response times.
 This involves configuring the messaging service to use dedicated on-demand database capacity (~$30-60/month estimated cost) or a small reserved capacity allocation, completely isolated from batch processing workloads.
-Implementation timeline is 3 weeks: 1 week for specification and cost analysis, 1 week for pilot testing, and 1 week for production rollout.
+Implementation timeline is 15 days: 5 days for specification and cost analysis, 5 days for pilot testing, and 5 days for production validation.
 As an interim measure, we are also separating batch data processing to different infrastructure to free up 46% of current shared capacity.
 This will restore the Notification History feature to its expected performance level of <5 seconds end-to-end response time.

 ---